| Title: | Validation of Arguments and Objects in User-Defined Functions |

 Logical value.
 If |

-conducts a series of tests to check if x
+inspect_bfactor_log conducts a series of tests to check if x is

 a numeric vector of valid logarithmic Bayes factor values.
 Namely,

-inspect_bfactor_log
+inspect_bfactor_log checks if:

-is NULL
+x is NULL or empty.

-is an atomic vector.
+x is an atomic vector.

-is numeric.
+x is numeric.

-has NA
+x has NA or NaN values.

-does not return any output.
+inspect_bfactor_log does not return any output.
 There are three

 possible outcomes: